 Module 4 - International Negotiations

-The topics will be dealt with from both theoretical and practical perspectives, with exercises, analyses and a final simulation.
-There will be a primary instructor for each module and additional academics and experts will contribute opinions and analyses.
+The topics will be dealt with from both theoretical and practical perspectives, with exercises, analyses and a final simulation under the guidance of academics and experts.

 a) Video lessons

 b) Experts’ views and analyses

 c) Reading and study materials

 d) Assignments and exercises

 The E-learning course will require an average of 25 hours of work/study.
 Each week the material of a module will be made available on the platform and students will have 2 weeks to complete the assignments/exercise.
 The materials will be online 24/7: students will thus have the possibility to organize their learning according to their own schedules and commitments.